nixarchie/Dots/README.md

     <h3></h3>
 </div>

-Run `bootstrap.sh` with `--auto` to automatically install packages and link configs.
+Run `install.sh` with `--auto` to automatically install packages and link configs.
 Or use `--skip-update` with `--auto` to automatically install packages and link configs without updating the package repo(s) and your entire system.

-<h4>Please insure bash is installed and available.</h4>
+<h4>Please insure bash and the latest python3 version is installed and available.</h4>

 Alternately, In a POSIX-Compilant Shell: